Je12emy/blog/src/pages/blog/setting-goals-is-hard.md

 ---
 layout: "../../layouts/BlogPost.astro"
 title: "Setting Goals is hard, specially as a developer"
 description: "Why is setting goals so hard?
-Is there a easier way to make sure I accomplish my gaols?"
+Is there a easier way to make sure I accomplish my goals?"
 pubDate: "Jan 17 2022"
 heroImage: "/placeholder-hero.jpg"
 ---